-Custodians shall be subject to assignment of work/duties by the Director of Facilities.
+Custodians shall be subject to assignment of work/duties by the Operations Manager.

 Section 7.
-The Superintendent after consultation with the Facilities Director and Principal of the impacted schools may reassign members of the bargaining unit to schools at his discretion.
+The Superintendent after consultation with the Operations Manager and Principal of the impacted schools may reassign members of the bargaining unit to schools at his discretion.

-ARTICLE 33 - COMMITTEE ON POLITICAL ACTION
+ARTICLE 31 - COMMITTEE ON POLITICAL ACTION